 Prior to 2020, the Trauma & Orthopaedic ST3 interviews were held at Leeds United football stadium where upwards of 300 people were interviewed over a week in March or April.
 National selection did not involve any interview in 2020 due to the COVID-19 pandemic and applicants were allocated jobs purely based on their unvalidated self-assessment responses.
 As of 2021 the interviews have been held online using the Microsoft Teams platform.

 The interview is 30 minutes long and made up of 3 x 10 minute sections.

-The three sections of the 2021 Trauma and Orthopaedic Surgery Registrar interviews are as follows:
+The three sections of the 2022 Trauma and Orthopaedic Surgery Registrar interviews were as follows:

 Portfolio station –

 - This section focuses on your career and experience to date

 - This section tests your clinical knowledge and clinical anatomy

 - You will be given one or more scenarios and asked questions about the assessment, investigation and management of the case in question